grafana/alloy/docs/sources/reference/components/discovery/discovery.process.md

 ### Example discovering processes on the local host based on `cgroups` path

-To discover processes running under systemd services on the local host.
+The following example configuration shows you how to discover processes running under systemd services on the local host.

 ```alloy
 discovery.process "all" {